 International certification ensures quality in business continuity management

-In 2019, Cytiva (formerly part of GE Healthcare Life Sciences) completed ISO 22301 certification on all of its mission-critical production facilities worldwide.
+In 2021, Cytiva completed recertification to ISO22301:2019 on all of its mission-critical production facilities worldwide.
 This includes seven manufacturing sites: three in Europe, two in the US, one in Asia, and one in Oceania.
-Achieving the same BCM certification at multiple sites has enabled us to effectively maintain a uniform standard across our entire organization, while also setting an important precedent for the industry, in terms of quality in BCM.
+Having the same BCM certification at multiple sites has enabled us to effectively maintain a uniform standard across our entire organization, while also setting an important precedent for the industry, in terms of quality in BCM.

 Fig 2.
-Between 2015 and 2019, we were able to certify all of our key manufacturing sites with ISO 22301 Business Continuity Management certification.
+Between 2015 and 2021, we were able to recertify all of our key manufacturing sites with ISO 22301 Business Continuity Management certification.
 This image shows our cell culture media facility in Singapore.

 We have learned that thanks to the uniformity in the framework of our BCM program, it is easier to manage teams during a crisis – switching personnel to different sites becomes an almost seamless operation, with minimal confusion and disruption.
 Additionally, our customers can be confident that we strictly adhere to the quality standards defined by ISO 22301 and that we have the preparedness to act quickly and efficiently through well-developed plans, should a crisis situation emerge.